|A sketch artist rendition of Count Dracula|

 Why is this important?
 Because it underlines the fact that Count Dracula is an amalgam character, that Stoker invented a character and then added details from a variety of sources to make the character interesting.
 I would argue that no single part is any more important than any other.

 |Gary Oldman as Count Dracula|

 I want to touch briefly on how Count Dracula came to be a vampire as, in order that Prince Vlad can be tied in, there are some confusing aspects to this suggested.
 As far as I can tell there were no legends surrounding Prince Vlad and vampirism until the connection between Count Dracula and Prince Vlad became popular.
 Indeed, Prince Vlad is regarded as a national hero in his homeland (though there may have been some manipulation of this during the communist era).
 However a whole cottage industry seems to have developed suggesting that Prince Vlad was connected with vampirism in legends from his homeland.
-It has to be said that, even if he had been, no source consulted by Stoker mentions this (as the only source we know of is, of course, Wilkinson).
+It has to be said that, even if he had been, no source consulted by Stoker mentions this (as the only source re Prince Vlad that we know of is, of course, Wilkinson).

 |woodcut of Prince Vlad|

 If he was, it was not because he “turned his back on the church” but because he turned from the Orthodox Church to the Roman Catholic Church for political reasons.
 As such I doubt that he would have been bothered by his excommunication as he still was a member of a Christian Church (indeed the Holy Church of Rome).
 It has been suggested to me that all those who follow the Pope are deemed excommunicated by Orthodox churches by rote and thus there would not be a specific excommunication.
 Taking that on face value it would mean that (if all excommunications lead to vampirism) that we would be overrun by our toothsome friends – there have been a lot of Catholics over the centuries.